DentyTxR/SCPSL-FAQ-Project/pages/01.home/default.en.md

 ***

 !
-We now have a [Twitter](https://twitter.com/scpslfaqProject) and [Github](https://github.com/DentyTxR/SCPSL-FAQ-Project) so you can help with our project easier!
+We now have a [Github](https://github.com/DentyTxR/SCPSL-FAQ-Project) so you can help with our project easier!

 !!!!
 Having a issue with content not updating?
 Make sure to refresh your page!
 (Mostly a Firefox issue)